 It binds to cannabinoid receptors in the brain and produces a feeling of euphoria, altered perception of time and space, and increased appetite. * We all have specific receptors that are part of the human Endocannabinoid System and there are 2 main receptors involved the regulation of this system: CB1 and CB2.
 THC, while being able to bind to both CB1 and CB2, predominately binds to the CB1 receptor.
 These receptors are mainly located in the brain and central nervous system.

-Chad A. Sallaberry and Laurie Astern, two prominent members of the Department of Biochemistry and Molecular Biology at Colorado State University had this to say about the endocannabinoid system and homeostasis of the human body:
+Chad A. Sallaberry and Laurie Astern, two prominent members of the Department of Biochemistry and Molecular Biology at Colorado State University had this to say about the

 “The endocannabinoid system (ECS) plays a very important role in the human body for our survival.
 This is due to its ability to play a critical role in maintaining the homeostasis of the human body, which encompasses the brain, endocrine, and immune system, to name a few.
 ECS is a unique system in multiple dimensions.